 How did we survive before Netflix, seriously?
 For the price of two movie tickets (without popcorn), it gives you a ton of movies, documentaries and TV shows that you can stream, download and carry with you on your phone.
 Binge-watching has never been so easy.

 If Nollywood movies are your thing, iROKOtv may be essential to life.
 It’s affordable, it has apps and you won’t need to look elsewhere to watch your favourite Nigerian stars.

-iflix may not have the catalogue size, recency and original shows that have made Netflix such a huge hit but don’t call it the poor man’s Netflix.
-It’s good for what it’s good for: cheap entertainment.
+iflix may not have the catalog size, recency, and original shows that have made Netflix such a huge hit but don’t call it the poor man’s Netflix.
+It’s good for what it’s good for cheap entertainment.